GyVn87/Charm-Rebalanced-Mod/README.md

   - Speed increase: 50% => 25%

 ***I love summoner playstyle, but this charm is really ineffective.
 I believe the effect that gain player soul on hit would make this charm unique to other summon charms.***
-## Dream Wielder
-- Soul gain on Dream Nail hit: 66 => 50

-***I would say 66 Soul is too much, plus you can use 2-3 Dream Nail in some cutscenes which is crazily overpowered to me***
 ## Dreamshield
 - Notch cost: 3 => 2
 - Now summons 2 shields at a time.